<< Click to Display Table of Contents >> Navigation: ThinBASIC Language > BuiltIn Functions > String functions > $() String Interpolation |

 Restrictions

-{interpolationExpression} must be a valid thinBasic expression in the running context and scope.
+{interpolationExpression} must contain a valid thinBasic expression in the running context and scope.

 It can refer to local or global variables.